zjpeterson/ansible-tower-aci/README.md

   |  |  |--spine-1
   |--@ungrouped:
 ```
+You can forego the creation of child groups by providing `flat: yes` in your YAML inventory.

 ### Host Variables
 The plugin currently collects 3 variables about the hardware it finds: `serial`, `model`, `role`, and `address`.
 These values are provided as host vars.